 Cons:

-- The reflective floors limit wardrobe options,
+- The reflective floors limit wardrobe option

 - You’re not allowed to set anything down for a photo